 Contrary to popular belief, an eye exam is not the same as a simple vision test that your kids get at school or you get at the DMV to make sure your eyesight isn’t blurry.

 So, what is a comprehensive eye exam?
 It’s a thorough check of your vision and ocular health performed by an optometrist or ophthalmologist.
-During an eye exam, an ophthalmologist will check a wide variety of aspects about your eye health and test for possible underlying disease.
-The different aspects of a comprehensive eye exam are enumerated in detail later on in this article.
+During an eye exam, your eye doctor will check a wide variety of aspects of your eye health and test for possible underlying diseases.
+The different parts of a comprehensive eye exam are enumerated in detail later on in this article.

-In addition to a comprehensive eye exam, there are other types of exams you may need depending on your age, family history and general eye health.
-For example, you may need to get a specific eye exam for contact lenses, or you may need to have your eyes tested for optic nerve damage if you suffer from a condition like glaucoma or diabetes.
+In addition to a comprehensive eye exam, there are other types of exams you may need depending on your age, family history, and general eye health.
+For example, you may need to get a specific eye exam for contact lenses, or you may need to have your eyes tested for optic nerve damage if you suffer from a condition like glaucoma.

 How Often Should You Get an Eye Exam?

-Babies typically have their eyesight examined by a pediatrician when they’re 6 months old, and older children should have a kid’s eye exam before they start school.
-After that, it’s recommended to have their eyes checked every two years until they’re 18, provided there aren’t any risk factors or corrective lenses involved.
+This is a crucial time for learning, and visual deficits can impair children’s ability to thrive in school.
+After that, it’s recommended to have their eyes checked every year until they’re 18, provided there aren’t any risk factors or corrective lenses involved.

-For adults up to the age of 60, it is recommended to get your eyes examined every two years, unless there are certain risk factors like a family history of glaucoma or macular degeneration.
-In those cases, it’s best to ask an eyecare professional to determine how frequently you should get an exam.
+For adults up to the age of 65, it is recommended to have an eye exam every two years, unless there are certain risk factors like a family history of glaucoma or macular degeneration.
+In those cases, it’s best to ask an eye care professional to determine how frequently you should get an exam.
 Typically, they will recommend testing at least yearly.
 Risk factors for more frequent eye examination include:

-After you turn 61, you should be seeing an eye doctor at least once a year to increase chances of early detection of glaucoma, cataracts, macular degeneration and other potential issues.
+After you turn 65, you should be seeing an eye doctor at least once a year to increase the chances of early detection of glaucoma, cataracts, macular degeneration, and other potential issues.

 - Visual Acuity: A basic indicator of how well you see letters and symbols from various distances, this is what you likely think of with regards to an eye exam.